 Portal vein thrombosis in < 5%

 Hepatic artery thrombosis in 3 to 5% (especially in small children or recipients of split grafts)

 Hepatic artery mycotic aneurysm or pseudoaneurysm and hepatic artery rupture

 Typically, symptoms and signs of early complications include fever, hypotension, and abnormal liver test results.

 The most common late complications are

-At 1 yr, survival rates are
+At 1 year after liver transplantation, survival rates are

 Overall survival rates are